The Primordial Inflation Explorer (PIXIE): Mission Design and Science Goals: Mission Noise Curves

 \section{Mission Noise Curves}

 The tables below contain the center frequencies, sensitivity, and median noise level for a map pixel for the baseline 2-year PIXIE mission.
 The baseline 2-year mission assumes that 45\% of observing time is spent with the calibrator deployed (sensitive to spectral distortions and polarization) and 45\% with the calibrator stowed (sensitive to polarization only).
-Entries for polarization noise (Table \ref{pol_table}) include the contribution from both modes.
-Noise levels assume 30\% of the observing time in each mode is spent with narrow synthesized channel width and 70\% with broad channel width ($\S$\ref{sec:sensitivity}).
+Entries for polarization noise (Table \ref{pol_table}) include the polarization contribution from both modes.
+Noise levels assume 30\% of the observing time in each mode is spent with narrow synthesized channel width (MTM long-stroke mode) and 70\% with broad channel width (MTM short-stroke mode).
+See $\S$\ref{sec:sensitivity} for details.
 The channel widths depend on the MTM mirror stroke and can be changed (within hardware limits) throughout the mission.

 Data in these tables are also available on the Legacy Archive for Microwave Background Data (LAMBDA), {\tt https://lambda.gsfc.nasa.gov/product/pixie/pixie\_baseline\_noise\_get.html}.